mirkin/pi-word-clock/docs/new_pi_setup.md

 bash scriptname  to run script file or add sha-bang #!/bin/bash to top of source file and chmod u+x
 bash -x scriptname or set -X to display each command that is executed
-Escape with \ or put in ''
+Escape with \ or put in '' to show special char literally
 NAME=value variables no spaces between =
 MY_STRING="hello"
 MY_DATE=$(date) runs date command and puts in variable MY_DATE=`date` same
+echo "$HOME `date`" double quotes most chars treated literally except $ ` !
+$0 is name used to invoke script $1, $2 etc are the 1st and 2nd arguments